-- 15. The exhibitor hereby releases the New Jersey State Fair[®]/Sussex County Farm & Horse Show from any and all responsibility or liability for injury or damage to any exhibitor, rider, employee, entry resulting from or due to the above entry and or the participation in the said New Jersey State Fair[®]/Sussex County Farm & Horse Show, and also releases and agrees to indemnify the said New Jersey State Fair[®]/Sussex County Farm & Horse Show, and also releases and agrees to indemnify the said New Jersey State Fair[®]/Sussex County Farm & Horse Show against any damage, claim, legal proceeding or judgment arising out of the transportation, stabling, entry or exhibition of the listed entries of the said Sussex County Farm & Horse Show Association harmless from any claim or suit for injury, damage or blame resulting from the transportation, stabling, entry or exhibition of the listed entries. - 16.
-The IAFE National Code of Show Ring Ethics is the standard for this show.

-These section codes have the following classes: 17.
+- 16. The exhibitor hereby releases the New Jersey State Fair®/Sussex County Farm & Horse Show from any and all responsibility or liability for injury or damage to any exhibitor, rider, employee, entry resulting from or due to the above entry and or the participation in the said New Jersey State Fair®/Sussex County Farm & Horse Show, and also releases and agrees to indemnify the said New Jersey State Fair®/Sussex County Farm & Horse Show against any damage, claim, legal proceeding or judgment arising out of the transportation, stabling, entry or exhibition of the listed entries of the said Sussex County Farm & Horse Show Association harmless from any claim or suit for injury, damage or blame resulting from the transportation, stabling, entry or exhibition of the listed entries. - 17.
+The IAFE National Code of Show Ring Ethics is the standard for this show. - 18.
+These section codes have the following classes:

-BOL - Border Leicester; CHE - Cheviot; COL - Columbia; COR - Corriedale; COT - Cotswold; DOR - Dorset; DPR - Dorper; HAM - Hampshire; HRD - Horned Dorset; JAC - Jacob; LIN -Lincoln; MON - Montadale; OXF - Oxford; RAM - Rambouillet; ROM - Romney; SHE-Shettand; SHR - Shropshire; SOU - Southdown; SUF - Suffolk; TUN - Tunis.
+BOL - Border Leicester; CHE - Cheviot; COL - Columbia; COR - Corriedale; COT - Cotswold; DOR - Dorset; DPR - Dorper; HAM - Hampshire; HRD - Horned Dorset; JAC - Jacob; LIN -Lincoln; MON - Montadale; OXF - Oxford; RAM - Rambouillet; ROM - Romney; SHE- Shettand; SHR - Shropshire; SOU - Southdown; SUF - Suffolk; TUN - Tunis.